 Eligibility for Withdrawals:

-Fulfilment of 5-year membership*;
+Fulfilment of 5-year membership and above;

 No net outstanding loan; and